FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Zneeks is a retail shoe store that caters to sneaker aficionados.
 _(Incorrect.
 This does not describe the user, what they want to do, or the benefit the user would receive.)_

--As a shoe retailer, Michael wants to send Cymbal Direct custom purchase orders so that batches of custom shoes are sent to his customers.
+**-As a shoe retailer, Michael wants to send Cymbal Direct custom purchase orders so that batches of custom shoes are sent to his customers.**
+_(Correct!
+“As a [type of user], I want to [do something] so that I can [get some benefit]” is the standard format for a user story.)_

 -Michael is a tech-savvy owner/operator of a small business.